The following practice is followed when anchoring Merisirri:

 There is a shockcord (of 400 to 500 mm) attached between the anchor line and the attachment point on the bow.
 The remaining anchor line is led back into the boat in case the shockcord should fail.
 This arrangement takes the sharp impulses caused by waves and gusts, that for its part is helpful in case of a lightweight anchor.
 In sheltered anchorages this step is skipped.

 The boat has a bronze bow eye for the anchor line.
 In more crowded anchorages it would be beneficial to place the eye assymterically on the starboard side to allow starting sailing on the starboard tack.
-This would both make the first tack more predictable and be “strategically” more better from perspective of COLREGS rules.
+This makes the first tack more predictable and gives you under sail right of way (according to COLREGS rules).

 As walking on the Scamp foredeck isn’t possible always there is a helper line attached to the anchor line.
 The helper line is used to guide the anchor to the cockpit.